TimStraube/Quadstar/doc/README.md

 # Quadstar

-Quadstar is a project which includes python classes for simulating and training a quadcopter system.
-Furthermore a basic PID flight controller implementation is provided in the folder ```./quadsoft/``` for STM32F411 processors including KiCad shematics.
+Quadstar is a project which includes python classes for simulating a quadcopter system.
+A basic PID flight controller implementation is provided in the folder ```./quadsoft/``` for STM32F411 processors including KiCad shematics.
 With the help of the functionality a quadcopter prototyp has beeing build, mainly for fun and research purposes.
 Future work may include the development of fixed wing simulation functionality.

 ![screenshot](images/prototyp.png)